LaunchCodeEducation/launchcode-course-learning-objectives/unit1/lesson18.rst

 * avoid Observable if possible and use fetch instead
 * make sure the three angular days progress well, we don't drown them in a bad way

+At the end of class 1 students will be able to create a simple Hello World Angular component that includes HTML/CSS/JavaScript as one component.

 Class 1

 * why are js libraries popular